itsfarseen/cmd/README.md

 - Assign number keys (0-9) to your favorite applications
 - Single-keystroke access with customizable modifiers
 - Instantly bring any app to focus from anywhere
+- App back and forth: Toggle between your two most recently used apps

 ### ⚙️ **Thoughtful Configuration**
 - Intuitive configuration interface